-- Observe the number of staff, contractors, and volunteers present (including security and non-security staff) and staffing patterns during every shift, including: - In housing/living areas - o In programming, work, education, other areas - In areas where sexual abuse is known to be more likely to occur according to the staffing plan. - Observe staff line of sight in shared spaces (for concerns regarding crossgender viewing, see section titled "Cross-Gender Viewing"). - Observe areas where persons confined in the facility are not allowed to determine whether movement in and out of that space is monitored (e.g., by cameras or other forms of surveillance), to ensure that confined persons never enter those areas. - Observe the level of supervision and frequency of room checks in housing areas where confined persons have roommates and in dormitories or other congregate housing settings (if applicable). - Observe indirect supervision practices, including camera placement.
+- Observe the number of staff, contractors, and volunteers present (including law enforcement and non-law enforcement staff) and staffing patterns during every shift, including: - o In the areas where people are confined - o In common spaces - In areas where sexual abuse is known to be more likely to occur according to the staffing plan. - Observe staff line of sight and assess whether there are blind spots (for concerns regarding cross-gender viewing, see section titled "Cross-Gender Viewing"). - Observe cells where people identified to be vulnerable during risk screening are held to ensure they are either in a single cell, under constant direct sight and sound supervision, or in a cell under constant video surveillance by staff who are close enough to intervene. - Observe areas where persons confined in the facility are not allowed to determine whether movement in and out of that space is monitored (e.g., by cameras or other forms of surveillance), to ensure that persons confined in the facility never enter those areas. - Observe the level of supervision and frequency of cell checks in areas where persons confined in the facility are in cells or other secure enclosures with more than one person (if applicable). - Observe indirect supervision practices, including camera placement. - In addition to observation of camera placement, inquire about and observe the monitoring room, including staffing rotation (i.e., how often is camera feed monitored and by whom).
+(See also the section titled "Cross-Gender Viewing.") - Note any staffing concerns, including understaffing, overcrowding, poor line of sight, etc.

-2 Reminder: Auditors are expected to have informal conversations with staff and persons confined in the facility where feasible.
+&lt;sup>2 Reminder: Auditors are expected to have informal conversations with staff and persons confined in the facility where feasible.